-I got a degree from university in Human Resources & Organizational Design.
+I got a degree from a university in Human Resources & Organizational Design.
 I had always thought I wanted to be a psychologist and realized quickly that it wasn’t for me after a few classes.
 So I picked Human Resources since it seemed like the psychology of Business.
-I took my first job as a HR Assistant at a major Semiconductor company called Cadence Design Systems in the heart of Silicon Valley.
+I took my first job as an HR Assistant at a major Semiconductor company called Cadence Design Systems in the heart of Silicon Valley.

 Did you migrate into Salesforce from another technology if you were in another technology so how long you worked on that and what was the reason you enter into Salesforce world?

-At my first job I used PeopleSoft and quickly became the resident expert on how to use it among my fellow HR Assistants.
+At my first job, I used PeopleSoft and quickly became the resident expert on how to use it among my fellow HR Assistants.
 I created laminated cheat sheets and taped them to my computer since it was not the easiest system to use.
 My fellow HR assistants begged for a copy and then I informally started training them how to use it.
 A year or so into my career there, they formally moved me into the HR Info Systems group teaching PeopleSoft full time.
-It was there I learned I had an skill for taking complex systems and making them easy to understand and learn.
+It was there I learned I had a skill for taking complex systems and making them easy to understand and learn.
 After a few more jobs at small start-ups, this very same skill set led me to Salesforce where I landed my job as the second Admin Workshop Instructor and Curriculum developer

 How do you feel in Salesforce?

 Flash forward 16 years and I’m still at Salesforce.
 That should speak volumes to what a great company it is.
 I’ve had the opportunity to be in many different roles challenging me the entire time.
-I’ve taken big risks and i’ve been allowed to fail as well which is key to an amazing and supportive company.
+I’ve taken big risks and I’ve been allowed to fail as well which is key to an amazing and supportive company.
 With the quality of people at Salesforce and great mentorship, I was able to turn each of my failures into opportunities and some even into large successes.
 I’ve pretty much grown up at Salesforce – having just gotten married when I started and having both my kids while working there.
 I’ve also seen the company through major changes all the way from going public in 2002 to many acquisitions.
 All the while keeping culture and trust at the forefront of importance.

 How will you inspire other girls to come into Salesforce?

-I have a 13 year old daughter and Salesforce has been a part of her entire life.
+I have a 13-year-old daughter and Salesforce has been a part of her entire life.
 She is motivated and inspired by what I do and someday wants to join the Salesforce Ohana.
 She’s even started her own Trailhead journey and has enough swag to make most in the ecosystem very jealous.
-Running the Trailblazer Community I am fortunate to be inspired by stories everyday and it’s my responsibility to keep elevating women and their stories.
+Running the Trailblazer Community I am fortunate to be inspired by stories every day and it’s my responsibility to keep elevating women and their stories.

 Women are a powerful force in the Salesforce ecosystem and we have many programs designed to help that continue to thrive.
-We are forging tight ties with our Office of Equality to formalize more projects/programs in the community that strive for equality for all!
+We are forging tight ties with our Office of Equality to formalize more projects/programs in the community that strives for equality for all!
 We are opening up our Salesforce Student Group (https://trailhead.salesforce.com/community/students)pilot to skill up the next generation of leaders in our Salesforce ecosystem.
-And our Women in Tech Community Groups are growing like crazy with nearly 100 groups in over 12 countries!I also committed recently to run a summer Trailhead hands-on workshop for teens and since I have a teen daughter, you better believe it will be mostly girls…or I should say young ladies!
+And our Women in Tech Community Groups are growing like crazy with nearly 100 groups in over 12 countries!I also committed recently to run a summer Trailhead hands-on workshop for teens and since I have a teen daughter, you better believe it will be mostly girls…or I should say, young ladies!
 It’s through a brand new program called BAM – you can read more about it here:

 How many certifications do you have in Salesforce?